ssmiller25/vropscli/USAGE.md

 # Install/Upgrade Management Packs

-First, you will need to uplaod the management pack...this may take some time
+First, you will need to upload the management pack...this may take some time
 ```
 vropscli uploadPak OracleDatabase-6.3_1.2.0_b20180319.144115.pak
 ```